vmware-archive/ml-conversational-analytic-tool/README.md

 ## Contributing

 The ml-conversational-analytic-tool project team welcomes contributions from the community.
 If you wish to contribute code and you have not signed our [contributor license agreement](https://cla.vmware.com/cla/1/preview), our bot will update the issue when you open a Pull Request.
 For any questions about the CLA process, please refer to our [FAQ](https://cla.vmware.com/faq).
 For more detailed information, refer to [CONTRIBUTING.md](CONTRIBUTING.md).

+Please remember to read our [Code of Conduct](CODE_OF_CONDUCT.md) and keep in mind during your collaboration.

 ## License